namiml/nami-apple/README.md

 ### 4. Add *main.swift* To Your Project

-You’ll need to add a new file to your project with the name *main.swift,* then add this code*:*
+You’ll need to add a new file to your project with the name *main.swift,* then add this code:

 ```
 import Foundation